 He also many times protects us and guides our lives by influencing the hearts of others in their choices that will affect our lives!
 We can rest knowing that God is ultimately in control of our life…NOT the choices of others!

-#3 Since God is sovereign and could stop bad things from happening, then how is He still good, since He does allow bad things?
+Question #3: Since God is sovereign and could stop bad things from happening, then how is He still good, since He does allow bad things?

 God is good and made the world good.